 DSP: A demand-side platform (DSP) is a system that allows buyers of digital advertising inventory to manage multiple ad exchange and data exchange accounts through one interface.
 Real-time bidding for displaying online ads takes place within the ad exchanges, and by utilizing a DSP, marketers can manage their bids for the banners and the pricing for the data that they are layering on to target their audiences.

 DMP: A DMP is a centralized data management platform that allows you to create target audiences based on a combination of in-depth first-party and third-party audience data; accurately target campaigns to these audiences across third-party ad networks and exchanges; and measure with accuracy which campaigns performed the best across segments and channels to refine media buys and ad creative over time.

 Frame ad (traditional banner): Frame ads were the first form of web banners.
 The colloquial usage of “banner ads” often refers to traditional frame ads.
 Website publishers incorporate frame ads by setting aside a particular space on the web page.

-Frequency capping: Using cookies to track the impression count of ads served and stop any given ad being shown to a single visitor more than the set number of times.
+Frequency capping: Using cookies to track the impression count of ads served and stopped any given ad being shown to a single visitor more than the set number of times.

 Inventory: This term refers to the amount of ad space available on a website.

 RTB: Real-time bidding (RTB) is a new method of selling and buying online display advertising in real time one ad impression at a time.
-Instead of bulking buying and inventory-centric buying, RTB mimics stock exchanges and utilises computer algorithms to automatically buy and sell ads in real-time.
-An empirical analysis suggests that RTB encourages the use of per impression context and targets the ads to specific cookies, primarily based upon demographic and behavioral data, and hence dramatically increases the effectiveness of display advertising.
+Instead of bulking buying and inventory-centric buying, RTB mimics stock exchanges and utilizes computer algorithms to automatically buy and sell ads in real-time.
+Empirical analysis suggests that RTB encourages the use of per impression context and targets the ads to specific cookies, primarily based upon demographic and behavioral data, and hence dramatically increases the effectiveness of display advertising.